 DO I QUALIFY?Veterans and civilians with a documented disability as defined under the ADA, "...a physical or mental impairment that substantially limits one or more major life activities," are quailfied for the assistance of a Service Dog.
-Veterans with PTSD (Post Traumatic Stress Disorder) and other disabilities receive priority for training and financial assistance from Give Us Paws.
+Veterans with PTS (Post Traumatic Stress Disorder) and other disabilities receive priority for training and financial assistance from Give Us Paws.

 OUR TRAININGGive Us Paws Service Dog training follows an eight to twelve-month training program which requires the completion of three group training courses and customized, one-on-one, disability-specific training with one of our trainers for at least 1 hour/week and reinforcement homework.
 We utilize only positive, clicker-training methods.
 Dogs are kept motivated and eager to please using treats, excitement, fun, rewards and other surprises.

 SUPPORT A TEAMAnimal/handler teams need your support for training.
 We rely on your donations to fund our training programs for those with a financial need.
 Tax-deductible corporate and private sponsorhips available.

-There are thousands of returning veterans suffering from PTSD having issues adjusting to normal life.
-The VA does not supply any funding for the training or care for service animals of veterans with PTSD and there's a large gap that needs to be filled with extremely limited resources.
+There are thousands of returning veterans suffering from PTS having issues adjusting to normal life.
+The VA does not supply any funding for the training or care for service animals of veterans with PTS and there's a large gap that needs to be filled with extremely limited resources.

 *We are not currently training Diabetic Alert Dogs